 The Hong Kong New Wave is a filmmaking movement that began in the late 1970s and continued through the 1980s and 90s, which shaped contemporary Hong Kong cinema and is still hugely influential today.
 It encompasses an incredibly rich, exciting, and diverse body of work, and launched the careers of directors such as Ann Hui, Patrick Tam, and Tsui Hark.

-This panel discussion draws on the perspectives and expertise of speakers from academic, film industry, and filmmaking backgrounds, who work closely with Hong Kong cinema.
+This panel discussion draws on the perspectives and expertise of speakers from academic, and film industry backgrounds, who work closely with Hong Kong cinema.
 It will provide attendees a deeper understanding of this often mentioned, but rarely explored cinematic movement, covering its emergence, key figures and their works, the relationship with the Hong Kong studio system and TV industry as well as the Taiwanese and mainland film industries, connections with other global cinematic movements, and its influence and legacy.

 Moderator: